 Are classic recruitment practices cutting it?

 Recruitment decisions matter.
-Eight out of 10 hirers admit to making bad recruitment decisions.
-Thirty-nine percent of them notice the error within weeks of the recruit starting.
+Eight out of 10 hirers admit to making bad recruitment decisions.1 Thirty nine percent of them notice the error within weeks of the recruit starting.2

-Employers must ensure that the successful candidate has what it takes to hit the ground running and boost productivity.
+Employers must ensure that the successful candidate has what it takes to hit the ground running.
 But are classic recruitment techniques up to the task?
-Eighty-five percent of candidates admit to lying on their CV.
-Interviews are vulnerable to unconscious bias.
+Some 85% of candidates admit to lying on their resume or CV.3 Interviews are vulnerable to unconscious bias.

-Assessing staff before they are hired can help identify applicants with the potential to make an immediate and lasting impact.
+Assessing staff before they are hired through pre-employment testing can help identify applicants with the modern skills employers need.

 Seek the survival skills needed in a changing world